 Don Wallace, aged 78,died on January 29,2019 from cancer.
 He was an active Songmaker for several years.
-He attended the Agora song circle and was known for his fun ties and story-telling.
+He attended the Agoura song circle, the Thousand Oaks Hoot and was known for his fun ties and story-telling.
 He spent his life helping others.
 He was an L.A.
 City Firefighter, deputy for an L.A.
 City council person, a Union activist, and a local Santa Monica mountain advocate.
 His obituary follows:

 Don Wallace, a longtime Calabasas resident, died Jan.
 29, 2019 from cancer, leaving behind a legacy of environmental, political and labor rights triumphs that still resonate in the area today.
 He was 78.